NCAR/HPCinstall/README.md

 It is easier to show how it achieves these goals with an example

-## Sample use
+## Very detailed example of use (covering every small thing)

 ###Install zlib
 According to [this document](https://docs.google.com/spreadsheets/d/1BxkASYb_Tdt7G-idwD7rScTLT1wj4rovwbZQ-L6Aguk/edit#gid=0) I should evaluate build/install tools by trying them on zlib, so here it is.
 See the same document for what software *you* should install.

 1. Download the software to be installed.
 After some googling `wget http://zlib.net/zlib-1.2.8.tar.gz` is the solution.
-I don't think it's worth saving this in the install script (URL often changes), so I don't.
+I don't think it's worth saving this in the install script (URL may change), so I don't.
 Nothing prevents you to think and do differently.
 2. Anywhere in the filesystem (`HPCinstall` does not care) create a directory and run `tar xf zlib-1.2.8.tar.gz` into it.
 I don't think this is worth saving this in the install script, so I don't.
 Nothing prevents you to think and do differently.
 3. Go into the untarred directory and create a file named `name-version`.
 So in this case I run `touch zlib-1.2.8`.
-This is a requirement, but I might change `HPCinstall` to parse the directory name instead and leave you with a free filename, if the group so prefer.
+This is a requirement, but I might change `HPCinstall` to parse the directory name instead and leave you with a free filename, if the group so prefers.
-4. This is a useless bullet, but just to make sure of what `HPCinstall does` let's run `ls -l /glade/scratch/$USER/zlib/1.2.8/intel/12.1.5` and see the `No such file or directory` response.
+4. This is a useless bullet point, it is here to show you in detail what `HPCinstall` does.
+Let's run `ls -l /glade/scratch/$USER/zlib/1.2.8/intel/12.1.5` and see the `No such file or directory` response (if the directory exists, either delete it or rename the `zlib-1.2.8` to something else).
-5. At this point you can start using `HPCinstall` by invoking it using the file we just created as argument.
+5. At this point you can start using `HPCinstall` by invoking it on the file we've just created.
 So if `hpcinstall` is in your `PATH` you can run `hpcinstall zlib-1.2.8` otherwise run `/absolute/or/relative/path/hpcinstall zlib-1.2.8` (either one will work, `HPCinstall` does not require to be officially installed)
 6. Now, the install script `zlib-1.2.8` we created in bullet 3 is empty, so it does nothing, but `HPCinstall` still does something with it.
-The output on the script of running `hpcinstall zlib-1.2.8` should be something like:
+The output of running `hpcinstall zlib-1.2.8` should be something like:
  ```
 Saving environment status in log.env.txt ...
 Done.
 Saving module list in log.modules.txt ...
 Done.